gamezuv/gamezuv.github.io/about.md

 ---
 layout: page
-title: Support
+title: Support for the App
 permalink: /about/
 ---

-Support for the app : Contact E-Mail : gamezuv@gmail.com
+Contact E-Mail : gamezuv@gmail.com

 ### More Information